We're here to help you soar!

 If you have transfer credits, they must be evaluated by Student Records.
 If you are a transfer student and this is your first quarter at CBC, bring in a copy of your unofficial transcripts to Counseling & Advising to register for the upcoming quarter only.

-Your degree audit will tell you if you are ready to complete a graduation application.
+Your advisement report will tell you if you are ready to complete a graduation application.
 If so, please make an appointment with your Completion Coach.
-You can do this at any time, but it must be completed at least one quarter prior to your final quarter at CBC.
+You can do this at any time, but it must be completed.
+You should complete your graduation application as you are registering for your final quarter at CBC.
 For all other graduation information, please visit our Graduation page.

 You can expect to see your diploma in the mail about six to eight weeks after you complete your degree requirements.
 If it has been longer than that, contact Student Records.